timsbiomed/tccm-model/docs/core/entrydescription/index.md

     * [OntologyTaskReference](OntologyTaskReference.md) - A reference to a purpose for which an ontology can be designed.
     * [OntologyTypeReference](OntologyTypeReference.md) - A reference to the nature of the content of an ontology.
     * [ReasoningAlgorithmReference](ReasoningAlgorithmReference.md) - A reference to a formal algorithm for making inferences about an ontology.
-    * [RoleReference](RoleReference.md) - A reference to a role that an individual, organization, or bibliographic reference can play in the construction of a resource or resource component.
+    * [RoleReference](RoleReference.md) - A reference to a role that an individual, organization, or bibliographic reference can play in the construction
-    * [SourceAndRoleReference](SourceAndRoleReference.md) - A reference to a source that also includes the role that the source played and/or fixes the particular chapter, page, or other element within the reference.
+    * [SourceAndRoleReference](SourceAndRoleReference.md) - A reference to a source that also includes the role that the source played and/or fixes the particular chapter,
     * [SourceReference](SourceReference.md) - A reference to an individual, organization of bibliographic reference.
     * [StatusReference](StatusReference.md) - A reference to a state in an external ontology authoring workflow.
     * [ValueSetDefinitionReference](ValueSetDefinitionReference.md) - A reference to a set of rules for constructing a value set along with the corresponding value set if known.
     * [ValueSetReference](ValueSetReference.md) - A reference to a named set of entity references.
     * [VersionTagReference](VersionTagReference.md) - A reference to a tag that can be assigned to versionable resources within the context of a service implementation.
  * [OpaqueData](OpaqueData.md) - Opaque data is the equivalent of an ASN.1 External Type or the XML Schema anyType .
-An OpaqueData instance may represent text with an optional spoken or written language code or a formal structure such as embedded HTML, XML, or MIME encoded data.
-When a formal structure is included, its type should be specified in the format attribute and, when the type is an XML variant, the corresponding schema (or DTD) should be included in the schema parameter.
+An OpaqueData instance
     * [EntryDescription](EntryDescription.md) - EntryDescription is a subclass of OpaqueData.
-The purpose behind this is that there are certain textual fields that some CTS2 service implementations may want to constrain.
-As an example, Designation text is of type EntryDescription, but implementations may want to restrict the OpaqueData value attribute to a simple string rather than xs: anyType.
-When OpaqueData appears directly as a model element, implementations must be able to support the full OpaqueData model.
-EntryDescription, however, may be constrained by implementations or specialized PSM.
+The purpose behind this is that there are certain textual fields
  * [PredicateReference](PredicateReference.md) - An EntityReference that serves the role of predicate.
-Note that this varies slightly from the base class of NameAndMeaningReference because the name attribute is a namespace/name combination rather than a simple name scoped exclusively by the domain.
+Note that this varies slightly from the base class of

 ### Mixins